Microscopic parameters of a type-II superconductor measured by small-angle neutron scattering

+Zero temperature of the ensemble of Cooper pairs means that the ordered micro-whirls do not interact with the environment.
+Hence, in the total current, Cooper pairs move all together at the drift velocity relative to the ionic lattice experiencing no resistance.

 There is a special case when $r_i\approx R_\perp$ or $\aleph \approx 1$.
 Samples in this case exhibit simultaneously properties of type-I and type-II superconductors.
 Their magnetic structure consists of macroscopic (usually disordered) normal and superconducting domains, herewith the latter contain ordered FLs.
-The state of such samples is often referred to as an intermediate mixed state, which has been discussed in the literature since the 1970s; many of these discussions concern the properties of high-purity niobium samples (see, e.g., \cite{Brandt_2011,Sebastian_2022}).
+The state of such samples is often referred to as an intermediate mixed state (see, e.g., \cite{Brandt_2011,Sebastian_2022}).
 A detailed study of niobium vs impurity content was reported in \cite{Prozorov_2024}.

 E. H. Brandt, M. P. Das, J Supercond Nov Magn \textbf{24}, 57 (2011).

 X. S. Brems, S. Mühlbauer, W. Y. Córdoba-Camacho, A. A. Shanenko, A. Vagov, J. A. Aguiar and R. Cubitt, Supercond.
 Sci.
 Technol. \textbf{35} 035003 (2022).